Research

 The giant rhino, Paraceratherium, is considered the largest land mammal that ever lived and was mainly found in Asia, especially China, Mongolia, Kazakhstan, and Pakistan.
 How this genus dispersed across Asia was long a mystery, however.
 A new discovery has now shed light on this process.

-Prof. DENG Tao fro...
+Prof. DENG Tao from the...

 Study Sheds Light on Population History of Northern East Asia

-A study led by research groups of Prof. Qiaomei FU (Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) of the Chinese Academy of Sciences) and Prof. Hucai ZHANG (Yunnan University) covers the largest temporal transect of population dynamics in East Asia so far and offers a clearer picture of the ...
+A study led by research groups of Prof. Qiaomei FU (Institute of Vertebrate Paleontology and Paleoanthropology (IVPP) of the Chinese Academy of Sciences) and Prof. Hucai ZHANG (Yunnan University) covers the largest temporal transect of population dynamics in East Asia so far and offers a clearer picture of the deep ...

 32 Page(s) FirstPrev12345NextFinal